 - Map and Locations

-For those students dreaming of a career investigating crime scenes, offering expert testimony in the courtroom, or analyzing DNA in a lab setting, the Biology degree offers a concentration in forensics.
-Combining rigorous study in biology, chemistry, and oral communication, along with hands-on research opportunities with real life cold cases offered only at ASU’s West campus, and internships in Phoenix area crime labs, students will be uniquely prepared to enter the career field upon graduation.
+The Biology degree offers a concentration in forensics.
+Combining biology, chemistry, oral communication, with hands-on research of real life cold cases offered only at ASU’s West campus, internships in Phoenix crime labs, students will be uniquely prepared to enter the career field upon graduation.

 The forensics concentration of the BS program in biology emphasizes the study of scientific techniques used to solve crimes.
 Students pursuing the forensics concentration take a more forensics-relevant set of courses than those students pursuing the BS in biology.